Board of Directors

 Land Institute Arts Associate | Chicago, Illinois

-One-person shows at the Art Institute of Chicago, The National Museum of Natural History and The Field Museum among others.
-Guggenheim Fellowship Recipient.
-Her photographs are part of the permanent collections of The Museum of Modern Art, the Chicago Art Institute, San Francisco Museum of Modern Art and many others.
-Her recent retrospective exhibition at the Nelson-Atkins Museum of Art in Kansas City includes the catalogue book, Heartland.
-Her other books include Prairie Stories, Revealing Chicago: An Aerial Portrait, and Disarming the Prairie.
-Recent exhibitions include, Fractured:North Dakota’s Oil Boom at The Field Museum and Meet Me at the Trinity at the Amon -Carter Museum of Art.
+Terry has held one-person shows at the Art Institute of Chicago, The National Museum of Natural History, and The Field Museum, among others.
+She is a Guggenheim Fellowship recipient.
+Her photographs are part of the permanent collections of the Museum of Modern Art, the Chicago Art Institute, the San Francisco Museum of Modern Art, and many others.
+Her recent retrospective exhibition at the Nelson-Atkins Museum of Art in Kansas City includes the catalog book, Heartland.
+Her other books include Prairie Stories, Revealing Chicago: An Aerial Portrait and Disarming the Prairie.
+Recent exhibitions include, Fractured:North Dakota’s Oil Boom at The Field Museum and Meet Me at the Trinity at the Amon-Carter Museum of Art.

-She is president of Prairie Holdings Corporation, the developer of the Prairie Crossing conservation community.
-Associate editor of the Frederick Law Olmsted Papers.
+Victoria is president of Prairie Holdings Corporation, the developer of the Prairie Crossing conservation community.
+She is also associate editor of the Frederick Law Olmsted Papers.

 Lloyd G. Schermer

-He is the former CEO of Lee Enterprises, Davenport Iowa.
-He is a former Publisher of the Kewanee Star Courier, Kewanee, Illinois, and the Missoulian, Missoula Montanta.
+Lloyd is the former CEO of Lee Enterprises, Davenport, Iowa.
+He is a former publisher of the Kewanee Star Courier, Kewanee, Illinois, and the Missoulian, Missoula, Montanta.
 The Kewanee Star Courier was responsible for passage (1958) of the first strip mining legislation in Illinois.
 The Missoulian was responsible for the passage of the first air and water pollution legislation (1969) in Montana.
 As a result, the sterile Clark Fork River of the Columbia River became a blue ribbon trout stream.
 The Missoulian was responsible for establishing the Great Bear Wilderness (300,000 acres) and the Scapegoat Wilderness (120,000) being added to the existing 1 million acre Bob Marshal Wilderness.
-In a second career his antique wood type sculptures have been added to the Smithsonian American Art Museum and four other museums.
-Boards include honorary or life memberships in the Smithsonian National Board, the Aspen Institute, Aspen Center for Environmental Studies and the World Wildlife Fund.
+In a second career, his antique wood type sculptures have been added to the Smithsonian American Art Museum and four other museums.
+Boards include honorary or life memberships in the Smithsonian National Board, the Aspen Institute, Aspen Center for Environmental Studies, and the World Wildlife Fund.